Crafterchen2/display-app/README.md

-# pionixbox
+# Display App

-Flutter app for pionix charging box (Linux OS)
+Flutter app for uMWC, BelayBox and uMWCar

 ## Build for Raspberry Pi
 Run the following commands on a x64 Intel/AMD machine, you CAN NOT build the app directly on the Raspberry Pi!